ARTICLE I – NAME

 Section 2: Right to Vote and Hold Office.
 Members of the Association shall have the right to vote and to hold any elective or appointive office in the Association.

 Section 3: Dues.
-Dues shall be established by the Executive Board, and shall be payable to the Association or Regional Group on or before February 1.
+Dues shall be established by the Executive Board, and shall be payable to the Association or Regional Group with a duly elected board on or before February 1.

 Section 4: Other rights and Privileges.
-All Regular, Student and Institutional members of the Association shall receive Association announcements and other notices, and such other rights and privileges as may be determined by the Executive Board.
+All Regular, Student and Retired Members of the Association shall receive Association announcements and other notices, and such other rights and privileges as may be determined by the Executive Board.

 ARTICLE IV – REGIONAL GROUPINGS